 In this live webinar on October 28, we speak with Millennium Services Group who provide a range of cleaning, security and integrated services across 1,100 sites in Australia and New Zealand.

 As a large employer of 5,000+ staff, they faced similar issues to that of aged care when it came to managing staff rosters (moving from paper timesheets to digital), compliance and providing visibility across the business on staff-related issues, including vaccination.
-Join the conversation and register today!

 Working with Ento software they were able to centralise control of rosters, payroll, staff information and provide the business with an instant return by way of cost savings, compliance and total visibility across time and attendance.